HurpDurp/TF2Benchmarker/README.md

 * Ensure that you close out all applications that could interfere with the benchmark.
 These include internet browsers, VoIP applications, etc.
 * Under normal conditions benchmarking can result in variations of ±2-3 fps between identical runs.
 Keep this in mind while evaluating results.
 * Keeping `-dxlevel` in the launch options can negatively affect performance, and cause crashes.
 Remember to remove it once you've set your DirectX level to the desired value.

-### Known Issues

-There seems to be a noticeable performance improvement between the first and subsequent benchmarks when the game is not restarted in between.
-This might be due to caching speeding things up, or it could be the result of the steam cloud or other external factors overwriting settings.
-In any case, it needs more investigation.
+Do **not** manually set the directx level when using TFBench, instead use the DirectX version selector.